 Situated in the andBeyond Ngala Private Game Reserve in the Kruger National Park, lies andBeyond Ngala Safari Lodge, surrounded by the magical bushveld and ancient tamboti trees.
 This Big Five game reserve shares unfenced borders with Kruger National Park, making your animal viewing fantasies a reality.

-Driving through the 36,324 acre reserve en route to Ngala, you are already amongst the animals and should you encounter one, keep your windows and doors closed and don’t attempt to approach them.
-Should an animal cross your path, they have right of way, so stop and enjoy their beauty.
+Driving through the 36,324-acre reserve en route to Ngala, you are already amongst the animals, and should you encounter one, keep your windows and doors closed and don’t attempt to approach them.
+Should an animal cross your path, they have right of way, so stop and enjoy its beauty.

 It is time for lunch and a tasty variety of salads, main course and dessert is on offer.
 We meet Bernard at reception for our first game drive.
 Following andBeyond Ngala on Instagram and taking heed of the wonderful sightings leading up to our visit, I am eager to see what we can find.
 Bernard does not disappoint.
 From vultures waiting to feed on a carcass to the cutest lion cubs – the one plays with his mother’s tail while the other one gets groomed.
 The highlight for everyone on the vehicle is an African Wild Dog sighting.
 And this is only Day 1!

 Dinner is in the Boma with Bernard as our host.
 We dine on a selection of salads, vegetables, and meat that is grilled on a braai (barbeque).
 I rush through supper as I cannot wait to get back to the comforts of our opulent suite.